Judith E. Levy

-Judith Ellen Levy (born 1958) is an American lawyer and judge who has served as a United States district judge of the United States District Court for the Eastern District of Michigan since 2014.
+Judith Ellen Levy (born 1958) is an American lawyer who has served as a United States district judge of the United States District Court for the Eastern District of Michigan since 2014.

 Early life

 Levy was born in 1958 in Bloomington, Indiana.
 She received a Bachelor of Science degree in 1981 from the University of Michigan and a Juris Doctor, cum laude, in 1996 from the University of Michigan Law School.

 Levy worked at the University of Michigan Hospital and served as the bargaining chairman for Local 1583 of the American Federation of State, County and Municipal Employees for six years.

 Levy is openly gay and has three daughters.

-Legal career
+Career

 From 1996 to 1999, she worked as a law clerk to Judge Bernard A. Friedman of the U.S. District Court for the Eastern District of Michigan.
 From 1999 to 2000, she was a trial attorney for the United States Equal Employment Opportunity Commission.
 From 2000 to 2014, Levy served as an Assistant United States Attorney in the Eastern District of Michigan, and was Chief of the Civil Rights Unit in 2010–2014.